How to remortgage to buy another property in the UK or abroad

 This is a key factor in choosing where to purchase a buy-to-let as you want somewhere with decent rental returns.
 That may mean looking beyond where you live, but ensure it is somewhere you can travel to in case you need to conduct any checks or meet your tenants.

 Remortgaging to a buy-to-let mortgage reduces your purchase cost as all you are technically funding is the deposit, while the rent you charge should cover the repayments.
 But the deposit is just one factor when you remortgage to fund a buy-to-let.
 You will also need to pay stamp duty to purchase a second home in the UK.
-Since April 2016, all second property buyers have to pay an extra 3% on the existing stamp duty thresholds.
-That means, the average UK property of £281,974 would now have a stamp duty charge of £10,057 for a landlord.
+Since April 2016, all second property buyers must pay an extra 3% on the existing stamp duty thresholds.
+That means, the average UK property of £282,000 would now have a stamp duty charge of £10,060 for a landlord.

 There may also be mortgage fees as well as any costs for using a broker.
 There will also be fees if you are using a lettings agent to manage your property.
-As of 1st June 2019, lettings fees for tenants, such as for referencing and drawing up tenancy agreements is now banned and so think carefully about how you will fund these additional costs.
+As of 1st June 2019, lettings fees for tenants, such as for referencing and drawing up tenancy agreements is banned so you will need to think carefully about how you will fund these additional costs.

 Many of the setup costs of buy-to-let can be claimed against your tax bill (remember rental income is taxable), such as agent fees and maintenance costs, but many of the perks are being scaled back.
 Up to April 2017, landlords could deduct mortgage interest costs from their property income before calculating their profits.
 This was known as mortgage interest relief and essentially reduced a landlord’s tax bill.
 But the government is scaling this back and landlords will instead receive a basic rate reduction from their income tax liability for their finance costs.